What to feed?

 We do not recommend feeding raw meat to very young pups as their immune

-We recommend feeding a combo diet where the raw meat does NOT exceed 50% of the total diet.
-If you wish to feed 100% raw, then you should run blood chemistry panels every 6 to 12 months to make sure your dogs are getting a balanced diet.
+We recommend feeding a combo diet where the cooked meat does NOT exceed 50% of the total diet.
+If you are determined to feed 100% raw or home-prepared diet, then you should run blood chemistry panels every 6 to 12 months to make sure your dogs are getting a balanced diet.
 Some of the commercially prepared and frozen raw diets are likely to be more balanced than the traditional "bones and raw meat" approach.
-You can mix raw meat in with the dry food; or feed one meal a day raw, the other dry; or feed raw 2-3 days a week, keeping the overall raw diet to no more than 50% of the total diet.

 What kinds of raw meat do we use here?